-Some folks simply throw bags of poison in areas where they have seen mice.
-Whilst that will no doubt kill the mice, it is a very irresponsible way of dealing with a problem.
+Some folks throw bags of poison in areas where they have seen mice.
+Whilst that will undoubtedly kill the mice, it is a very irresponsible way of dealing with a problem.

 Using poison incorrectly has terrible implications for the local environment, and the local wildlife.

 When you think about the people or animals who may interact with the poison bags, I dread to think about what could happen.